-To directly align the interests of executive officers with the interests of the stockholders, in the fall of 2006 our Board adopted a policy that requires each executive officer to maintain a minimum ownership interest in the Company.
-Each executive officer must own Company stock with a value of at least two times their base annual salary.
+To directly align the interests of executive officers with the interests of the stockholders, our Board adopted a policy that requires each executive officer to maintain a minimum ownership interest in the Company.
+Each executive officer, other than the Chief Executive Officer, must own Company stock with a value of at least two times his or her base annual salary.
+The Chief Executive Officer must own Company stock with a value of at least three times his base salary.
 Each executive officer has five years to meet this requirement.
-Until they do, executive officers must retain a minimum of 25% of the stock granter to them in any one year.
+Until they do, executive officers must retain a minimum of 25% of the stock granted to them in any one year.
 Our independent directors have also agreed to maintain stock valued at twice their annual retainer.